johnnywoo/beholder/README.md

     parse ~(?<logKind>access|error)~;

-This will produce field $logKind with either 'access' or 'error' as value, if either word occurs in $payload.
+This will produce field `$logKind` with either 'access' or 'error' as value, if either word occurs in `$payload`.
 If both words are present, earliest match is used.

 Format `beholder-stats`: fills the message with internal Beholder stats.
 Use this with `from timer` to create a health log.

 Fields produced by `parse beholder-stats`:

-* `$uptimeSeconds`  — Uptime in seconds
+* `$fromTcpMaxBytes`       — Maximum length of a message received over TCP
+* `$fromTcpMessages`       — Number of messages received over TCP
+* `$fromTcpNewConnections` — Number of accepted TCP connections
+* `$fromTcpTotalBytes`     — Total number of bytes received over TCP
+* `$fromUdpMaxBytes`       — Maximum length of a packet received over UDP
+* `$fromUdpMessages`       — Number of messages received over UDP
+* `$fromUdpTotalBytes`     — Summed length of all packets received over UDP
 * `$heapBytes`             — Current heap size in bytes (memory usage)
+* `$heapMaxBytes`          — Maximal heap size
 * `$heapUsedBytes`         — Used memory in the heap
-* `$heapMaxBytes`   — Maximal heap size
+* `$messagesReceived`      — Count of received messages
-* `$udpMaxBytesIn`  — Maximal size of received UDP packet since last collection of stats
+* `$queueMaxSize`          — Maximum size of a queue
+* `$queueOverflows`        — Number of messages dropped due to a queue overflow
+* `$uptimeSeconds`         — Uptime in seconds
-* `$payload`        — A summary of Beholder stats
+* `$payload`               — A summary of all these stats

+All counter stats are rotated: numbers are reset to 0 every time `parse beholder-stats` happens.
+If you have multiple `parse beholder-stats` commands in your config, they will have their own counters so they don't reset each other.

 ### `flow` — creates isolated flows of messages